Phylogenetics-Brown-BIOL1425/phylogeneticbiology/analyses/siphonophore_combined/README.md

 Click 'Export' in the window that comes up, and save the new file as 'mb_data.nex'.

-Open the new file in a text editor and paste in the following block of commands (your charset locations may be slightly different):
+Open a new file in a text editor and paste in the following block of commands (your charset locations may be slightly different):